OrbintSoft/yauaa.netstandard/README.md

 **5.3-alpha.1**

-All code has been upgrated to target 5.3 Java version, but the library is not yet covered by unit testings, so I can't tell if stable, but all tests with all predefiniote browsers works correctly.
+All code has been upgrated to target 5.3 Java version, but the library is not yet fully covered by unit testings, so I can't tell if stable, but all tests with common predefinite browsers works correctly.

 Example output
 ==============